 The workshop was rebuilt in Syracuse N.Y., just 35 miles to the north, where Crandall 1 typewriters were manufactured from 1883 to 1886.
 The factory then moved to Groton N.Y. in 1887, where Crandall 1s were made for an additional four or five months.

 As the first Crandall brochure correctly states, “The Crandall Type-Writer is radically unlike other writing machine.”
-The Crandall 1 holds its place in history as the first commercially successful typewriter with a single-type element or 'type-sleeve' as Crandall called it.
-No type bars are used, instead a single element like the typing ball on IBM's Selectric typewriter (1961) was employed.
+The Crandall 1 holds its place in history as the first commercially successful typewriter with a single type element or 'type-sleeve' as Crandall called it.
+The type-sleeve is similar to the typing ball or 'golf ball' used on the IBM Selectric typewriter of 1961.
 The type-sleeve is a cylinder about the size of ones finger which rotates and rises up one or two positions before striking the platen.
 With two shift keys, 84 characters could be typed with only 28 keys.
 The type-sleeve is easy to remove, allowing for a change of font style.
 As stated in the period brochure, “It has an interchangeable type-scheme whereby THE SAME MACHINERY MAY be made to print a number of styles of letters, the change from one style to another being made in few seconds.”
 A selection of type-sleeves were available at $3:00 each.

 Another extraordinary feature of the Crandall 1 is that it has proportional spacing, with the carriage moving different amounts for the varying width of characters.
 Here is the description from its brochure, "This machine embodies a peculiar spacing device which causes each letter to take its proper space upon the paper, giving to its work the appearance of ordinary printing."
 To achieve this the carriage moves either 2, 3, or 4 spaces depending on the character width.
 The Crandall 1 is the first commercially successful typewriter with proportional spacing.
 The Columbia 1 (patented 1886) and the Automatic (patented 1887) are other early examples of typewriters with this most impressive ability.
 Both can be seen in this collection.